Psychorism/psyReg2019/README.md

  `Introduction to Linear Regression Analysis` (by Montgomery, Peck, Vining).

- You can download the dataset by installing `MPV` R package.
+ You could download the dataset by installing `MPV` R package.

 Week|Content
 -|-